-3.1.4 Regional Measure 2, Bridge Tolls
+3.1.4 Bridge Tolls / Regional Measure 2 / Regional Measure 3

-In 2004, San Francisco Bay Area voters passed RM 2, which increased the toll rate by one dollar for the region's seven toll bridges operated by the Bay Area Toll Authority (BATA).
+In 2004, San Francisco Bay Area voters passed Regional Measure (RM) 2, which increased the toll rate by one dollar for the region's seven toll bridges operated by the Bay Area Toll Authority (BATA).
 The increase is used to fund highway, transit, bicycle and pedestrian projects in the bridge corridors and their approaches, and to provide operating funds for key transit services.
 Projects eligible to receive funding from RM2 Regional Traffic Relief Plan are the projects identified to receive funding under Section 30914(c) of the California Streets and Highways Code.
 For the capital program, allocations are considered as requested and final allocation decisions are subject to the availability of funds in the overall RM2 program (capital and operating elements).
-This program is controlled by the California Transportation Commission (CTC), the California Department of Transportation (Caltrans), the State Controller's Office, and the BATA.
-At present, these funds are generally subscribed.
+This program is controlled by the California Transportation Commission

+(CTC), the California Department of Transportation (Caltrans), the State Controller's Office, and the BATA.
+At present, these funds are generally oversubscribed.

 The MTC is considering sponsoring legislation to pursue RM3, a ballot measure for an additional toll increase to fund congestion relief projects for improved mobility in the bridge corridors.
-The enabling legislation will be required by August 2017 in order to be placed in the primary or general election of 2018.
+WCCTAC would need to support MTC's legislation and position the HCT alternatives among projects to receive RM3 funding.
+In particular, WCCTAC should seek to tailor project definitions to align with the criteria for allocation of these funds.
+Enabling legislation will be required by August 2017 in order to be placed in the primary or general election of 2018.
 The toll increase under consideration ranges from \$1.00 to \$3.00.
 Funds would be dedicated to bridge, highway, and transit projects in the bridge corridors.
+Projects that provide congestion relief on the I-80 corridor, which is one of the most congested corridros in the region, would likely compete well for the congestion relief funds if they were able to effectively portray positive congestion relief benefits.